isomerpages/ogp-sync/_for-employees/Stop Sharing.md

 permalink: /for-employees/stopsharing
 description: ""
 ---
-### **How do I stop sharing?**
+### **Turning off sharing**

 ![](/images/Toggle%20off.svg)

-**Simply toggle the icon off.** Organisations will appear greyed out once you stop sharing your records with them.
+To stop sharing your records with an organisation, **simply toggle off the switch** – the organisations will then appear greyed out.

 ![](/images/Delete.svg)

-To delete the organisation from your recipient list, click or tap on **'i'** beside the organisation's name, followed by **'Delete'**.
-This recipient will be removed from your homepage and sharing will be paused.
+To delete an organisation from your recipient list, click or tap on **'i'** beside the organisation's name, followed by **'Delete'**.
+The recipient will be removed from your homepage.

-You can always add the organisations back by tapping on the **'Add recipient'** button.
+You can always add an organisation back using the **'Add recipient'** button.

-**Important: Remember to stop sharing your health records once you stopped working with an organisation.**
+**Important: Remember to stop sharing your records once you stop working with an organisation, or once an event you're attending has ended.**